Perspective | Bomb threats damage us, even when nothing explodes

 “Recent events, from the persistence of the covid-19 pandemic to the multiple bomb threats issued against our institution, have taken a toll on all members of our community,” Howard president Wayne A.I.
 Frederick said in an email to the community.

 This is the damage being done today.
-Rather than rip through bodies and buildings, the faux bombers are tearing at security and safety of a community fabric.
+Rather than rip through bodies and buildings, the faux bombers are tearing at the security and safety of a community fabric.

 When a handful of predominantly Black schools in Washington got bomb threats this week — the day after one came into Dunbar High School while Vice President Harris’s husband, Doug Emhoff, was visiting students — the immediate fear was that these were racially motivated.
 And a terrified city responded on social media.